Primary

 Jump straight up to grab the bar efficiently—don't waste energy reaching forward.
 Complete a full push-up in the burpee portion and a full pull-up (chin over bar) at the top.
 Use kipping for conditioning workouts or strict pull-ups for strength emphasis.

-Want Burpee Pull Up in your program?
+See where Burpee Pull Up fits in your weekly plan

 Stand under a pull-up bar within jumping reach distance.